klange/bim/README.md

 Bim will automatically run commands from `~/.bimrc` on startup.

-For example, you can set the default theme as follows:

-    # set a color theme, sunsmoke is a 24-bit theme
-    colorscheme sunsmoke

-A more detailed bimrc example is available at [docs/example.bimrc](docs/example.bimrc).
+A detailed bimrc example is available at [docs/example.bimrc](docs/example.bimrc).

 Bim scripts can define functions which can be called with `call function_name`.
 Functions with names like `onload:...` will be automatically run when a file